-NUR539 ORGANIZATIONAL DYNAMICS OF HIGHER EDUCATION // 3 CREDITS PREREQUISITES: NONE
+NUR539 ORGANIZATIONAL DYNAMICS OF HIGHER EDUCATION // 3 CREDITS

-This course focuses on the structure and organization of higher educational institutions and the regulations and accreditation standards that guide the work of academic leadership.
+PREDEALING TREASANCE Courses is restricted to students admitted to a Nursing program.
+Nursing course This course focuses on the structure and organization of higher educational institutions and the regulations and accreditation standards that guide the work of academic leadership.
 The student will examine the accreditation process and the development of the self-study document in relation to the establishment of best practice learning standards and the process of program improvement.
 The course will explore the relationship of organizational culture to academic performance.
 Topics will include the tools for assessment of the educational institution.